 — Ashesh wakes up one morning to hand tremors, which, for a painter, can be pretty serious.
 There is a bit more exploration of this plot point, which I will not spoil for you.
 But, it does not seem to do anything much for Ashesh’s character arc, other than giving him something to do between a couple of other plot points.

 There are a few more examples of such plot points that don’t lead to any payoff and I find them wasted storytelling opportunities.
 I am not suggesting that all loose ends should be neatly tied up — life is not like that.
 But, when things unravel for one character, the impacts can be multi-fold, both for him/her and others involved, giving plenty of rich material to go on.
 So, connecting certain dots, especially when the lives of these characters are so closely linked, would have given more coherence to the overall story and their individual character arcs.
-Without that, I cannot help thinking that Gokhale sat down and first made a list of all her observations about the worlds of art, music and media that she wanted to write about, then constructed a frame of a story to contain all of them.
+Without that, I cannot help thinking that Gokhale sat down and first made a list of all her observations about the worlds of art, music, and media that she wanted to write about, then constructed a frame of a story to contain all of them.
 This, in itself, is not a bad way to structure a story necessarily, but you have to try to hide or smooth out the seams in the narration, which is not the case here.

-Here’s a couple more examples of just such wasted opportunities:
+Here are a couple more examples of just such wasted opportunities:

 — Shekhar works for a company that has been taken over by an American firm, and the new boss has little to no regard for Indian traditions and class hierarchies as they go through the acquisition integration process.
 At the same time as he is struggling with this, his wife, Sharada, is being shunned by her music guru for going against centuries-old traditions in her own musical compositions.
 This is an interesting juxtaposition and ought to have been explored further for its impact on their relationships with each other and others around them.
 Instead, the conflict point in their relationship is a rather predictable and commonplace one: Sharada’s pre-marriage love affair with Haridas, who is still a part of their lives, and whom Shekhar is still unable to accept.